permaweb/aos/README.md

-# AOS
+# aOS

-> NOTE: This is very experimental, use for research and development purposes only.
+> NOTE: This project experimental, not recommended for production use.

 ## Requirements